-You can also lightly dip stampers into paint and use them to decorate the no sew felt quiet book pages or the to make adornments and interactive features by stamping on to a piece of felt and then trimming around the dried stencil shape.
+You can also lightly dip stampers into paint and use them to decorate the no-sew felt quiet book pages or to make adornments and interactive features by stamping on to a piece of felt and then trimming around the dried stencil shape.

 Felt stickers and gems stickers or flat back gems often found at the Dollar Tree can also be used as permanent adornments to a no sew quiet book or as manipulatives in counting or color and shape sorting busy book activities.

 Even though these items can come with a sticky back, I highly recommend using a bit of glue to more firmly secure them to the book if they are not meant to be removed and used only as an eye-catching decoration.

 If the no sew quiet book is going to be given to a child who is three or younger and still has a habit of putting things in their mouth, using such small pieces (even if they are glued onto the felt book page) could pose a choking hazard.